Clinical Trials

 Find a Clinical Trial

-Simplify your search for a relevant clinical study using the Mito Clinical Trials Finder.
-This tool provides easy-to-understand information on all the mitochondrial disease clinical trials and observational studies listed on clinicaltrials.gov and is regularly updated to reflect active research.
+Simplify your search for a relevant clinical study using CenterWatch.
+This site provides easy-to-understand information on all the mitochondrial disease clinical trials and observational studies listed on clinicaltrials.gov and is regularly updated to reflect active research.
 Know of a study that needs added to the Mito Clinical Trials Finder?
 Contact info@umdf.org.

 How Clinical Trials Work